Skip to content

 Art testers

-Finland's largest cultural education program, Art Testers, offers all Finnish eighth graders and their teachers 2 art visits again next school year.
-The goal is to offer young people unforgettable art experiences and tools to form a well-founded opinion about the experience.
-After the visits, the young people evaluate their experiences, and the criticisms are published https://arviot.taidetestaajat.fi/
+Finland's largest cultural education program, Art Testers, is once again offering all eighth-graders and their teachers two art visits during the school year.
+The goal is to provide young people with unforgettable art experiences and tools to form a well-founded opinion about their experience.

 Genre hint

-In eighth-grade genre advice, from familiarity to detective stories as well as love, suspense, horror, sci-fi and fantasy literature.
+The library's genre tip is a tip aimed at eighth graders, introducing them to detective stories, romance, suspense, horror, sci-fi, and fantasy literature.
 Finally, students borrow a book that interests them.

 9th grade: Theater and procedural drama